Cadell Fault: Rise and impact on river courses

 The lifting of the Cadell fault has had a significant impact on the courses of four major rivers of the Murray river system, and can be described as creating an inland delta on the Murray River in the area between Barmah and Kyalite.

 Murray

 The uplift of the Cadell fault significantly affected the course of the Murray River.
-Prior to the uplift, the Murray travelled from its current course to the south of Mathoura, through a channel now known as Green Gully.
+Prior to the uplift, the Murray travelled from its current course to the south of Mathoura, through a palaeochannel now known as Green Gully.
 It then traversed the plains west of Mathoura to join the current course of the Murray further west.